 Slightly more than 100 km far from Iringa, on the bridge crossing the Great Ruaha River, you enter this national park characterized by a wide range of flora and fauna.

-Ruaha National Park is 13,000 km2wide and it lies at an altitude of 1,000 meters.
+It is 13,000 km2 wide and it lies at an altitude of 1,000 meters.
 Everything here revolves around the river and its landscape offers an astonishing variety of flora: not only forests, but also dry areas and savannah.

 An astonishing flora: the amount of species that can be found in Serengeti National Park doubles here and, of course, the fauna is likewise various.